-The “election management” company uses big data and psychometric profiling to effectively suppress voter segments
+The “election management” company uses big data and psychometric profiling in operations designed to suppress voter segments.

-Before closer scrutiny of the implications of the Trump campaign’s use of Cambridge Analytica’s services, it is imperative to grasp fully the methodology behind Cambridge Analytica’s services.
-The two key concepts underlying the ‘election management’ company is Big Data and psychometrics: “Big Data means, in essence, that everything we do, both on and offline, leaves digital traces…every movement we make…every “like” is stored.”
+Before closer scrutiny of the implications of the Trump campaign’s use of Cambridge Analytica’s services, it is imperative to grasp the methodology behind Cambridge Analytica’s services fully.
+The two fundamental concepts underlying the ‘election management’ company is Big Data and psychometrics: “Big Data means, in essence, that everything we do, both on and offline, leave digital traces…every movement we make…every “like” is stored.”
 While psychometrics “focuses on measuring psychological traits, such as personality.”

-Kosinski and his partner were in possession of “the largest data set combining psychometric scores with Facebook profiles ever to be collected…Kosinski proved that on the basis of an average of 68 Facebook ‘likes’ by a user, it was possible to predict their skin color (with 95 percent accuracy), their sexual orientation (88 percent accuracy), and their affiliation with the Democratic or Republican party (85 percent).”
+Kosinski and his partner were reportedly in possession of “the largest dataset combining psychometric scores with Facebook profiles ever to be collected…Kosinski proved that by an average of 68 Facebook ‘likes’ by a user, it was possible to predict their skin color (with 95 percent accuracy), their sexual orientation (88 percent accuracy), and their affiliation with the Democratic or Republican party (85 percent).”

 Not only does the data create a psychological profile, but the methodology can also be used as a ‘people search engine,’ or mechanism for microtargeting: narrowing down results based on desired personality characteristics.

-Kosinski’s findings paved the way for the technology that is currently a major selling point for Cambridge Analytica, and this was not a coincidence.
+Kosinski’s findings supposedly paved the way for the technology that is currently a significant selling point for Cambridge Analytica, and this was not a coincidence.
 Aleksandr Kogan, a lecturer at Cambridge University, approached Kosinski in early 2014.
 Kogan, who was contracted by Cambridge Analytica’s parent company SCL, took an interest in Kasinski’s work and as reported by The Guardian, introduced SCL to Kasinski’s methodology.
-While Kasinski refused to do business with SCL, it appears that Kogan mimicked his methodology:
+While Kasinski refused to do business with SCL, it appears that Kogan mimicked his methods:

 The Trump campaign paid Cambridge Analytica millions of dollars during the election process, and interestingly, Stephen K. Bannon, Trump’s Chief Strategist and former head of Breitbart News (which was mentioned earlier as an active participant in spreading Russian-generated misinformation/disinformation), used to sit on Cambridge Analytica’s board.